One one type of ud-preserving mapping

 \centerline{\bf On one type of ud - preserving mapping}

 \centerline{Milan Pa\v st\'eka}

-{\bf Abstract.}{\it In this paper a class of mappings on unit interval is constructed.
-These mapping preserve uniform distribution and theirs iterations form a sequence which is Buck uniformly distributed.
-In the third part some prorties of these mappings are proven.} \footnote{M a t h e m a t i c s S u b j e c t C l a s s i f i c a t i o n: Primary: 11B05; Secondary: 11J83.
+{\bf Abstract.}{\it In this paper, we construct a class of mappings on the unit interval.
+These mappings preserve uniform distribution, and their iterations form a sequence that is Buck uniformly distributed.
+In the third part, we prove some properties of these mappings.} \footnote{M a t h e m a t i c s S u b j e c t C l a s s i f i c a t i o n: Primary: 11B05; Secondary: 11J83.
 K e y w o r d s: density, uniform distribution, reminder class, dynamical systems.
 Research supported by the Grant VEGA 2/0119/23.}